 The central focus of a debate should be to provide voters with information they need to measure the suitability of the candidates for office.
 The Commission on Presidential Debates was established in 1987 by the Democratic and Republican Parties and has sponsored all presidential and vice presidential general election debates since 1988.

-• The Trump campaign suggested moderators that included a number of Fox News hosts and conservative commentators.
+• In 2020, the Trump campaign suggested moderators that included a number of Fox News hosts and conservative commentators.
 In response, the Commission said it would take “great care, as always, to ensure that the selected moderators are qualified and fair.”
 None of the campaign’s suggestions were invited to moderate.

 Presidential debate schedule: